 - Being bullied

-- First, your therapist asks if client to notice which parts of her body are affected once anxiety is experienced.
+- First, your therapist asks if client to notice which parts of her body are affected once the mental health problem is experienced.
 It could be felt in their stomachs (whenever they feel butterflies inside), arms and legs (numbness), and chest (whenever their heart constricts).
 In some cases, they may feel it all over their body.
 This kind of embodied understanding is called “felt senses.”

 - The client is asked to process his/her physical sensation bit by bit.
 They may describe it in detail, attach an image to portray it, or find the right names for appropriate definitions.

 Also, it does not also adopt practices of other classic mindfulness approaches.
-Emotion-focused therapy for generalized anxiety disorder allows all clients to experience any pain in their bodies to resolve it, as compared to acknowledging it and letting it go afterward, which is what the traditional mindfulness practice does.
+This therapy allows all clients to experience any pain in their bodies to resolve it, as compared to acknowledging it and letting it go afterward, which is what the traditional mindfulness practice does.

 This kind of approach caters to individuals experiencing darkness in their lives.
 Therapists will not direct them to the light.
 Rather, their respective therapists will hold the lanterns that can serve as their guide in finding paths to deep inner resolution.

-Wanna Try Emotion-Focused Therapy For Generalized Anxiety Disorder?
+Wanna Try Emotion-Focused Therapy For General Anxiety Disorder?